mvmd-org/mvmd-site/docs/concepts/metadata-fundamentals.md

 Schema.org provides several properties to define relationships between the described entity and other resources or concepts.
 Understanding these is key to linking assets.

-_(For a detailed guide on the strategy of linking vs. embedding and how to use these properties effectively, see the [Linking vs. Embedding Strategy](./linking-vs-embedding.md) page - **Note: Link target will be renamed later**)_
+_(For a detailed guide on the strategy of linking vs. embedding and how to use these properties effectively, see the [Embedding and Reference](./embedding-and-reference.md) page - **Note: Link target will be renamed later**)_

 Here's a brief overview of common relationship properties: